Best Lightweight Car Seats for Traveling

 Rear-facing 5-40 lbs., Forward-facing for children at least 1-year-old, 22-65 lbs., or up to 49″ tall.

-Contender’s unique forward-facing beltpath is behind the plastic back of the shell.
-This design is unusual and creates a barrier so your forward-facing child won’t feel the bulky metal latchplate of the airplane seatbelt in their lower back.
+*Editor’s Note: Contender’s unique forward-facing beltpath is behind the plastic back of the shell.
+This unusual design creates a barrier so your forward-facing child won’t feel the bulky metal latchplate of the airplane seatbelt in their lower back.

 Safety 1st Jive: